microsoft/BotFramework-Composer/docs/interruptions.md

 ## 2. Multi-turn with validations
 Here's the next level of sophistication where the bot can set **validation constraints** on user input and re-prompt in a more elegant way

+> [Composer-gap] We need to provide guidance for users to use turn.value.
+When adding constraints, the placeholder text could include a simple expression with turn.value to guide users.

 | Who?  | Message                                                                           |
 |------:|:----------------------------------------------------------------------------------|
 |User:  | Hi                                                                                |